andreeeeaaaaas/my-digital-space/_pages/projects/codesigning-consent.md

   - design
   - writing
 ---
-<p class="callout">An honours thesis on how to best co-design consent education in Australian schools</p>
+<p class="intro">An honours thesis on how to best co-design consent education in Australian schools</p>

 How do you define the word consent?
 What ideas does the word connotate?
 Can you think of examples where consent is used?